omarreis/vsop2013/gravityIntegration/README.md

 ![leapfrog integration](leapfrogIntegration.png)

+# Dependencies

+Uses files from VSOP2013 repository:  https://github.com/omarreis/vsop2013
+Also requires downloading and installing VSOP2013.p2000 data file ( not in this repo, see VSOP2013 read-me )

 # Discovery of planet Neptune

 As an application of this leapfrog integration, I tried to reconstruct some of the